-Learn why listening to three-dimensional sound in the real world and listening on headphones are two different experiences – and how you can bridge the gap.
+Listening to sound in the real world and listening on headphones are two different experiences.
+This makes it harder for headphone mixes to translate to speakers.
+Learn why, and how you can bridge the gap with 3D audio software.

-The perception of spatial sound in the real world is a complex phenomenon.
+The perception of spatial sound in the real world—for example, when you listen to audio played through speakers—is a complex phenomenon.
 It combines the interactions between the acoustic sound waves and the room or space, the interaction with our head and ears, the reaction of our middle and inner ear and the audio nerve, and finally our brain’s cognition and interpretation of the acoustic scene.

 The perception of sound over headphones is a completely different experience.
-If we take listening to stereo headphones vs. listening to speakers as our example, there are several major differences:
+As a result, mixes done on headphones might translate poorly to speakers in a room.

 1. Channel Crosstalk: The Stereo Magic

 When we listen to a left/right speaker configuration, the signal from the left speaker arrives at both our left and right ears and is summed with the input from the right speaker.
 When we listen to the same content on headphones, the left ear receives only the left channel and the right ear receives on the right channel.

 2. HEADS UP!
 Head and Ear Filtering and Delays

 After propagating through the air and before arriving at the eardrum, the soundwave undergoes a filtering and delay effect due to the size and shape of our head and ears.
 The wave front arrives at the ears at different times and with different frequency shapes.
 The delays and filters will depend on the angle from which the sound originates.
 When listening to headphones, this filtering and delaying effect is essentially bypassed and the direct signal is inserted almost directly to our eardrums (depending on the headphone type).